BernardoMG/dev-reTHINK-Hackathon/3rd Challenge.md

 # 3rd Challenge

-Each team should continue working on the previous developed application that uses the `XHyperty` and `Group Chat Manager` hyperties.
-The goal with this third challenge is to change the `XHyperty` hyperty.
+Each team should continue working on the previous developed application that uses the `Code Generator` and `Group Chat Manager` hyperties.
+The goal with this third challenge is to change the `Code Generator` hyperty.
 Now, whenever a code is generated, it should also generate a timestamp that will return with the generated code to the application.

 ![3rd Challenge](https://github.com/BernardoMG/dev-reTHINK-Hackathon/blob/master/Figures/3-Challenge.jpg)